kurti-vdb/sensehat-weatherstation/README.md

     app.use(express.static(www))
     app.listen(9999);

-3. Run your node script:
+3. Run your node script and access the retrieved data on localhost:9999:
     ```
     $node server.js
     ```